elsantiF/orbis/docs/guide.md

 ### Templates or Generics

+> [!WARNING]
-> :warning: This is under construction, name and syntax may change
+> This is under construction, name and syntax may change

 Templates are a way to define a function or a struct that can be used with different types.
 They are compile-time evaluated.